Monday, November 25, 2013

 Monday, November 11, 2013

 This is serious.
+This is not fake news.
 Without cornmeal, there can be no cornbread.
 And you have to have cornbread to make Dressing for Thanksgiving.
-Cornbread is to the South like a popover to Menomonie, Wisconsin and Melba Toast to Beverly Hills, California, and Crackers to Fort Meyers, Florida and a flour tortilla to San Antonio, Texas and a lobster roll to Boothbay, Maine.
-A shortage of cornmeal could disrupt the usual beautiful holiday tradition of steaming sage dressing full of onions and celery and that little jelled roll of cranberry sauce.
+Cornbread is to the South like a popover to Menomonie, Wisconsin, a flour tortilla to San Antonio, Texas and a lobster roll to Boothbay, Maine.
+A shortage of cornmeal could disrupt the usual beautiful holiday tradition of steaming sage dressing full of onions and celery and the little jelled roll of cranberry sauce.

-Thank goodness this nonsense will soon be shed.
-And they say that boy may win for the sixth time.
-I say that just proves it is rigged.
-Just because Daryl Earnhardt and Richard Petty did it seven times, doesn't mean this little scrawny fellow from California will make number six.
+Thank goodness this nonsense will soon be shed. #48 is stuck with seven titles to end 2017.
+Will he retire?
+Daryl Earnhardt and Richard Petty did it seven times but will Jimmie go for #8 in 2018. doesn't mean this little scrawny fellow from California will make number six.
 I wonder what his Mama thinks of him racing.

 Course she probably lives in California and I don't know if they give a fig about dressing over there, sitting on that fault line.
 This is true because I wouldn't make it up.
 Thanksgiving dinner is threatened.
 Dressing, as we Southerners know it, may be at stake.
 Corn continues to be a bumper crop.
 That should be a good thing but they are growing it to make fuel instead of for eating.
 Corn is being grown every summer and it is going to make ethanol.
 I think it comes from corn oil.